 Furthermore, continuing to secure new protected areas is a key solution to maintaining our life support system.

 This not only secures habitat for threatened species, offsetting the losses from development activities but also provides the foundation for many business sectors, especially agriculture.
-A spin-off is that it provides water and food security by maintaining functional landscapes, including more water security for Port Elizabeth.
+A spin-off is that it provides water and food security by maintaining functional landscapes, including more water security for Gqeberha.